brandonkramer/wp-vite-starter/README.md

 ## 💻 Other commands

 Build assets in dev mode.
-You can use the 'isDev' variable inside the ViteJS config to use different configurations.
+This is based off the 'development' mode in ViteJS.
 ```shell
 yarn build-dev
 ```